MaddyGuthridge/COMP3891/Memory Management/Page tables/hashed page table.md

 ## Performance

 Each [[virtual memory]] reference lookup causes two [[physical memory]] accesses - one to fetch the page table, and one to fetch the actual data.
+The solution is to use a [[translation look-aside buffer]], which is a cache for page table entries.